daronphang/coding_resources/architectures/software-development/microservices/best-practices.md

 ## Data Retrieval via Service Calls

-For reporting systems that require data across databases and systems, multiple calls are required to aseemble the data which can become a slow operation with higher loading when large volumes of data are involved.
+For reporting systems that require data across databases and systems, multiple calls are required to assemble the data which can become a slow operation with higher loading when large volumes of data are involved.
 For instance, pulling an entire list of customers, and making separate API calls for each customer.

 ### Data Pump